-- Note that payments recovered on 1 January 2019 or later are reported to the Incomes Register, even if the original income had been paid prior to 2019.
+If there is an error in a payment made before 2019, the information must be corrected directly by contacting the relevant authority.
+Exceptions include payments recovered on or after 1 January 2019 that are reported to the Incomes Register, even if the original income had been paid prior to 2019.

-The employer or other payer must correct any errors in their reports without delay after becoming aware of the error.
-Income earners who notice an error in their information must ask the payer to correct it.
+The employer or other payer must correct any errors in earnings payment data they have reported immediately after becoming aware of the error.

-- Data on an unjust enrichment must be submitted without delay after the unjust enrichment has been noticed, and no later than one month after the unjust enrichment was detected.
+Information on unjust enrichment must be reported no later than within one month after becoming aware of the unjust enrichment.

-- The information on amounts paid back must be reported no later than on the fifth calendar day after the day of becoming aware of the payment of the collected amount, its payer and the unjust enrichment to which the payment is connected.
+Information on a recovered amount must be reported no later than on the fifth calendar day after the day of becoming aware of the repayment, its payer and the unjust enrichment to which the repayment is connected.

-The data reported to the Incomes Register can be maintained and corrected as long as it is retained in the Incomes Register.
-Data is stored in the Incomes Register for 10 years from the beginning of the year following the year in which the data was registered.
+Data reported to the Incomes Register can be maintained and corrected as long as it is retained in the Incomes Register.
+Data is stored in the Incomes Register for ten years from the beginning of the year following the year in which the data was registered.

-Any incorrectly entered information on the report, whether mandatory or complementary, must be corrected.
-Information missing from the original report must be included in the replacement report.
+Any incorrectly entered data on a report, whether mandatory or complementary, must be corrected.
+Data missing from the original report must also be included in the replacement report.

-For example, if the income data on an earnings payment report changes so that also the amount of the employer’s health insurance contribution changes, the payer must correct the total amount of the employer's health insurance contributions reported on the employer’s separate report in addition to the earnings payment report.
+If the income entered on an earnings payment report changes in such a manner that the amount of the employer’s health insurance contribution also changes, the payer must also correct the employer’s separate report.

-It is irrelevant for the correction how the original report was submitted.
-For example, reports submitted via the technical interface can be corrected using the online form in the e-service, and reports submitted via the upload service can be corrected via the technical interface.
+It is recommended that data be corrected via the technical interface or in the e-service How the original report was submitted is irrelevant considering the correction of data.
+For example, a report submitted via the technical interface can be corrected using the web form in the e-service, and a report submitted via the upload service can be corrected via the technical interface.

 Various error situations